-Almost all Spire Healthcare hospitals offer ultrasound scanning.
+Almost all Spire Healthcare hospitals offer private ultrasound scanning.
 Our fast diagnostics mean you don’t have to wait long for your results.

 Your healthcare team will tell you how to prepare for your ultrasound scan — what you need to do will vary depending on the part of your body being scanned.

 If you are having a pelvic ultrasound scan or are pregnant and are having an ultrasound scan of your unborn baby, you may be asked to drink water and not urinate until after your scan.

 If you are having an ultrasound scan of your digestive system, liver or gallbladder, you may be asked to: